7shifts Payroll: Failed Funding Guide

 To return to 2-day processing:

-• Bi-Weekly Pay Schedule: Successfully fund 10 consecutive payrolls on 3-day processing and wait 90 calendar days.
+• Weekly and Bi-Weekly Pay Schedule: Successfully fund 10 consecutive payrolls on 3-day processing and wait 90 calendar days.

 • Semi-Monthly Pay Schedule: Successfully fund 10 consecutive payrolls on 3-day processing and wait 5 months.